myyc/vyy/README.md

 This README isn't written by an AI though so you can at least take it at face value.

+**Warning**: This project is work-in-progress and even though it is very usable and stable it might miss some random stuff here and there.

 Install Guide
 -------------